 PAT % | 7.4% | 8.5% | 6.4% |

-However, Days Inventory Outstanding (DIO) increased to 413.8 days in Q1 FY26 from 388.0 days in Q4 FY25.
-This rise in inventory days, despite a volume decline, could signal a slight build-up of stock, perhaps in anticipation of future demand for the new premium products, or a slower off-take in the seasonally weaker quarter.
+However, Days Inventory Outstanding (DIO) saw an increase to 413.8 days in Q1 FY26 from 388.0 days in Q4 FY25.
+This rise in inventory days, even as sales volumes declined, could signal a slight build-up of stock.
+It might be a strategic build-up for the new premium product lines, or a result of slower off-take in the seasonally weaker Q1.
 Consequently, Net Working Capital (NWC) Days increased QoQ from 308.1 to 321.1 days.
-Management will need to ensure inventory levels align with future sales projections to avoid potential liquidity issues.
+Management will need to maintain tight control over inventory to prevent potential liquidity drag and ensure alignment with future sales projections, especially given the “muted” demand environment.

-Campus Activewear’s Q1 FY26 results present a company in a state of deliberate transformation.
+Campus Activewear’s Q1 FY26 results present a company executing a calculated strategic shift.